 Further information on the book, including a review and purchasing details, can be found here.

-Since their inception, the Regional Societies have continued to grow and expand their activities.
-In total, the combined membership of the seven Societies numbers about 9000 and includes over 100 District Groups serving members in regional centres.
+Since their inception, the Member Societies have continued to grow and expand their activities.
+In total, the combined membership of the seven Societies numbers about 9000 and includes almost 100 District Groups serving members in regional centres.

 The Society's activities are wide ranging and include special interest Study Groups and support of research through the Australian Flora Foundation.
 The Society is also involved in the publication of a range of practical and educational books on Australian plants and its members have been responsible for the establishment, development and maintenance of many public gardens and reserves throughout Australia.
-Other promotional activities undertaken by Regional and District Groups include annual exhibitions of Australian plants where the general public can view examples of the flora from all parts of the continent.
+Other promotional activities undertaken by Member Societies include annual exhibitions of Australian plants where the general public can view examples of the flora from all parts of the continent.